Restorative Dentistry

 Dental Implants

-Dental implants are replacements for natural teeth that are attached to the jaw itself, with ceramic teeth replacements cemented to them.
-They look and feel just like natural teeth, and are a proven, attractive alternative to dental bridges and dentures for replacing teeth that have become lost or damaged beyond repair.
+Dental implants are replacements for natural teeth that are gently placed within the jaw, with ceramic teeth replacements cemented to them.
+They look and feel just like natural teeth, and are a proven, effective and attractive alternative to dental bridges and dentures for replacing teeth that have become lost or damaged beyond repair.
+Patients with missing teeth are excellent candidates for dental implants.

-If you have damaged or missing teeth, restorative dentistry can not only restore the function teeth provide, but it can also restore a beautiful smile.
-Call our Hampton area restorative dentistry office today or fill out the form at the right of the page.
+If you have damaged or missing teeth, cosmetic and restorative dentistry can not only restore the function that natural teeth provide, but can also restore a beautiful smile.
+Call our Hampton area cosmetic and restorative dentistry office today or fill out the form at the right of the page.